belav/csharpier/Src/CSharpier.VisualStudio/CONTRIBUTING.md

 Local Testing
+- Open this project in VisualStudio
+- Use VS to start the extension with/without debugging
-- I have run into cases of the extension not working.
+- I have run into cases of the extension not working, it seems to sometimes install the 2022 and 2019 version into the instance of VS used to test
 Uninstalling both csharpier and csharpier 2019 from the test instance and restarting seems to fix it.
-Maybe it happens because both seem to to installed?
-Turning off the 2019 build for debug seems to have helped

 Publishing
 - Update version in BOTH files at CSharpier.VisualStudio[2019]/source.extension.vsixmanifest